Just enter your tray dimensions and the calculator will provide precise seeding rates, soaking instructions, blackout days, and growing time.

 Description

-General Information about Dahlia Topmix Purple Type – Bulbs for Edible Flowers
+General Information about Dahlia Topmix– Bulbs for Edible Flowers

-Dahlia Topmix Purple is a compact, eye-catching variety that brings intense purple flowers with a bright yellow centre to balconies, pots, and small urban gardens.
-But what makes it truly special is something most people don't expect from a dahlia, it's edible.
+Dahlia Topmix is supplied as a pack of 10 bulbs.
+It's a compact, eye-catching variety that brings vibrant blooms to balconies, pots, and small urban gardens.
+But what makes it truly special is something most people don't expect from a dahlia – it's edible.

 Dahlias have been eaten in Mexico for centuries, long before they became a garden favourite in the rest of the world.
-With Topmix Purple, both the flowers and the bulbs are on the table.
-The flowers add a splash of colour to salads and desserts, while the bulbs can be cooked and eaten much like other root vegetables.
+With the Topmix series, both the flowers and the bulbs can be enjoyed.
+The flowers add colour and elegance to salads, desserts, and drinks, while the bulbs can be cooked and eaten much like other root vegetables.

-The flavour of the bulbs is part of the fun – it can vary depending on how and where you grow them, so every harvest brings a little surprise.
+The flavour of the bulbs is part of the fun – it can vary depending on growing conditions, making every harvest a little different.

 Images are illustrative only; actual product may vary due to natural factors.

 The bulbs are crisp and juicy when fresh.
-Their taste can range from neutral and slightly sweet to light root vegetable notes, sometimes similar to radish or jicama.
+Their flavour ranges from neutral and slightly sweet to delicate root vegetable notes, sometimes compared to radish or jicama.

 Growing is simple, but moisture control is critical.
 Dahlia bulbs are sensitive to excess water and can rot easily in poor conditions.